phutngo/blockchain-developer-bootcamp-final-project/README.md

 ## Overview

-Given sets of layers of images, I want to create a lean process to generate a collection of NFTs.
-For example given 10 layers of images and 10 variations per layer, NCG outputs 10000 NFTs of images that combined those layers.
+There is a high demand from artists to share their creativity by producing large collections of semi-generative art that combines layers of images into many different holistic images.
+These artists have the skills to create the individual layers of images, but they lack the skills and tools to turn these individual images into a large collection of holistic images.
+For example given 10 layers of images and 10 variations per layer, the artists want to create 10000 NFT's.

+This project is to create a lean pipeline that turns these layers of images into a large collection of NFTs (e.g. 10000 NFTs) that are browsable and buyable through a website.

 ## Features